 So why don’t more people do it?
 Good question…I’m not sure I fully understand all the reasons.
 But I sense that the issues often relate to fear or lack of self-confidence.
 Also, too many people believe that they can eschew responsibility and that someone else will look after them like they are medieval serfs with a feudal Lord responsible for their welfare.
 Well, if you want to be treated like a medieval peasant paying tithes to your master, then fine.
 But I think you can do better.

 Let’s leave the last word to Gloria Gaynor and her classic 1978 song recounting her experience leaving her wealth manager.
 Some people have told me that if you read carefully between the lines of the lyrics, you can also interpret this song as being about male / female relationships….but that just sounds like amateur pyscho-babble to me.

-* For the avoidance of doubt, I have no objection to people using professional financial advisers where the fees are clear, transparent and either fixed upfront or based on hours spent.
+* For the avoidance of doubt, I have no objection to people using professional financial planners where the fees are clear, transparent and either fixed upfront or based on hours spent.
 This is rare.
 It is the stealth deduction of fees based on % of funds under management that is so objectionable.
 Here is the distinction: – if the client writes a cheque or hands over cash then they know what they are paying.
-If it is deducted, they are probably being fucked.
+If it is deducted, they are probably being screwed.
 And not in a good way.

 I send out occasional emails out with my thoughts on investing and news of what I’m up to.
 You can sign up to receive those emails below 👇